 We hope that this tentative approach shows that even if we disagree with some of the positions put forward by either side of the debate, we believe that it is an important conversation to have.
 This debate resonated with so many outside academia not only because it is on the popular subject of the radical right, but also because it touches on the essence of fair and open political debate in times of polarisation.
 We hope that by offering a middle way between both poles, our approach outlines another meaningful path for future scholarship on the radical right.

-Mr Julian Göpffarth is an Early Career Researcher Fellow at CARR and Doctoral candidate at the European Institute, London School of Economics.
+Mr Julian Göpffarth is a Doctoral Fellow at CARR and Doctoral candidate at the European Institute, London School of Economics.
 His profile can be found here.

-Ms Marta Lorimer is an Early Career Researcher Fellow at CARR and Doctoral candidate at the European Institute, London School of Economics.
+Ms Marta Lorimer is a Doctoral Fellow at CARR and Doctoral candidate at the European Institute, London School of Economics.
 Her profile can be found here.

 © Julian Göpffarth and Marta Lorimer.Views expressed on this website are individual contributors and do not necessarily reflect that of the Centre for Analysis of the Radical Right (CARR).
 We are pleased to share previously unpublished materials with the community under creative commons license 4.0 (Attribution-NoDerivatives).